softprops/zig-lambda-runtime/README.md

 Create a `build.zig.zon` file to declare a dependency

-> .zon short for "zig object notation" files are essential zig structs. `build.zig.zon` is zigs native package manager convention for where to declare dependencies
+> .zon short for "zig object notation" files are essentially zig structs. `build.zig.zon` is zigs native package manager convention for where to declare dependencies

 ```zig
 .{